daiyl/daiyl.github.io/index.md

 ## News and Updates

-- **January 2026**：I have been invited as a Guest Editor for a Special Issue of Mathematics (MDPI), titled [Algorithmic Advances in Reinforcement Learning: Theory and Applications](https://www.mdpi.com/journal/mathematics/special_issues/IE4RFO4TGQ).
+- **January 2026**：I have been invited as a Guest Editor for a Special Issue of Mathematics, titled [Algorithmic Advances in Reinforcement Learning: Theory and Applications](https://www.mdpi.com/journal/mathematics/special_issues/IE4RFO4TGQ).
 We welcome high-quality submissions on novel theories, algorithms, and applications of reinforcement learning. [https://www.mdpi.com/si/258233](https://www.mdpi.com/si/258233)

 - **September 2024**：Open the personal homepage!
 Thanks to [Hanlin Cai's](https://caihanlin.com/) template.